lzap/cloudwatchwriter2/README.md

 # cloudwatchwriter2 aka slog-cloudwatch

-A robust Zerolog or slog writer for AWS CloudWatch using Go SDK v2.
+A robust log/slog handler or zerolog writer for AWS CloudWatch using Go SDK v2.
 It can be used for writing logs from any kind of logging library as it implements `io.Writer` interface.
-Each call of the `Write` method contain a byte slice payload with valid JSON, longer payloads must be sent in a single call.
+Each call of the `Write` method contain a byte slice payload with valid JSON, longer payloads must not be written in more than 1 block/call.

 This library assumes that you have IAM credentials to allow you to talk to AWS CloudWatch Logs.
 The specific permissions that are required are: